ACE, TAO, CIAO, and DAnCE Bug Fixing Policies

 our sponsors we'll try to fix it as time permits.

-- You should also consider entering your bug report into our bug tracking
+- You should also consider entering your bug report into a github issue

 we try to address these bugs as time permits, but may not get to them